 Dirt or mud-like tubes or trails on outside walls, wooden beams or in

 crawl spaces.
 The mud tubes are typically about the diameter of a pencil, but sometimes can be thicker.

-- Swarming winged insects inside the structure, especially in the spring or fall.
-Swarms of termites emerging from trees stumps, woodpiles, and other locations in the yard do not necessarily mean the house is infested.
-However, if winged termites are seen emerging from the base of a foundation wall or adjoining porches and patios, there’s a good chance the house is also infested.
+Swarming winged insects inside the structure, especially in the spring or fall.
+Swarms emerging from trees stumps, woodpiles, and other locations in the yard do not necessarily mean the house is infested.
+However, if winged termite are seen emerging from the base of a foundation wall or adjoining porches and patios, there’s a good chance the house is also infested.

-- People often confuse winged termites with ants which may swarm at the same time of year.
-Termites have straight antennae, uniform waists and wings of equal size.
+People often confuse winged termite with ants which may swarm at the same time of year.
+They have straight antennae, uniform waists and wings of equal size.
 Ants have elbowed antennae, constricted waists and forewings that are longer than the hind wings.

 Get a Free, No Obligation Termite Inspection by scheduling your free termite inspection online right now!
 Or call (888) 683-3592